 How does Automated Device Enrollment work?

-Once your ABM account and MDM server are paired, devices purchased directly from Apple or an Apple Authorized Reseller can be automatically associated with your ABM account.
+Once devices are associated with your ABM account and MDM server, those purchased directly from Apple, Inc. or an Apple Authorized Reseller will be automatically enrolled.

-Once a device has turned on and is connected to Wi-Fi during the Setup Assistant, they will contact Apple activation servers to determine if they've been assigned to an ABM account.
+When an enrolled device is turned on and connects to Wi-Fi for the first time during Setup Assistant, the device will contact Apple activation servers to determine if the device is assigned to an ABM account.
 The ABM account then instructs the device to retrieve and install the Automated Enrollment Profile from the associated MDM server.

-What are the requirements to use Automated Device Enrollment?
+What are the requirements for using Automated Device Enrollment?

 iOS devices running iOS 7 or later

-Apple TV devices (4th generation or later) running tvOS 10.2 or later
+Apple TV (4th generation or later) tvOS device running 10.2 or later

 Devices must be organizationally owned